luapower/x-widgets/x-widgets.md

 * this lib only uses `===` when it's actually necessary.
 * this lib uses `<table>` for layouting. are you sick yet?
 * this lib uses snake case instead of hungarian notation.
-* this lib wraps instantation with `new` into plain functions.
+* this lib wraps instantiations with `new` into plain functions.
 * this lib does not even quote html attributes. why are you still reading?
 * this lib uses a deployment system whereby you open up your file explorer and then you copy-paste a bunch of .css and .js files to your goddam www folder.
-* look, it's not even a framework, it's a library. don't you wanna use a framework?
+* look, it's not even a framework, it's a library. don't you wanna use React or something cool like that?